How do I get membership?

-We will bring them to the next club night (Sundays between 4:30pm and 10:30pm).
+First you need to e-mail the club at firstname.lastname@example.org with proof of purchase from the Box Office to order your card.
+We will bring them to the next club night (Sundays between 4:00pm and 7:00pm).
 If you are unable to come along to pick it up, we will leave it with the reception desk upstairs.
 You just need to present your student card to collect it.

 Who do I talk to if I lose my membership card?

-If you lose your card, contact Chris Etheridge, our club secretary, and he will arrange a replacement.
+If you lose your card, contact the club at email@example.com and we will organise a replacement.

 How does it work?

 You get a membership card.
 When you come to play snooker, you hand in this membership card and your white student card to reception.
 Your student card gets you a set of snooker balls, and your membership card gets you a set of keys.
 On the keyring are three keys: two gain you access to the club’s cupboards (to store your own cue, or borrow a club cue), and the third key switches the table lights on and off.
 When you play, turn the lights on and when you’re done, turn them off and return the keys/balls to reception.
 They’ll hand your cards back to you.